 Dan Abnett‘s Fallen World preview adds an interesting angle to his upcoming miniseries (and as of the first issue, you don’t need to read the prelude to enjoy the miniseries).
 This story centers around two people who are members of a religious movement dedicated to worshiping Father, New Japan’s AI Overlord before the satellite city came crashing to Earth.
 In the short nine page tale we get a good insight into the leader of said religious order as he receives a revelation as to the nature and source of his faith.
 In nine pages, Abnett delivers a surprising treatise on faith and how we choose to react when that faith is challenged; do we double down or open our hearts to the possibility of change?

 Both stories feature art from two of the most visually exciting artists around; Tomas Giorello and Juan Jose Ryp on the first and second story, respectively.
 Given that this is a free comic, one could almost have expected Valiant to give the stories to a couple of up and coming artists, and not ones of this caliber.
 The effect of this is that despite there being two distinct art styles within the book, they’re both wonderful to look at and each artist adds a lot to the story despite the reduced page count.

 The Free Comic Book Day special also includes an interview with each writer, which serves as another way to hook you into the upcoming stories (as if the two preludes weren’t enough).
 If this wasn’t free, I’d tell you to go buy it.

 Writer: Tim Seeley Pencils: Tomas Giorello

 Story: 8.6 Art: 8.9 Overall: 8.8

-Valiant provided Graphic Policy with a FREE copy for review, but I’m buying this anyway.
+Valiant provided Graphic Policy with an early FREE copy for review.